ppechkurov/nasm-edu/README.md

 # Learning assembly language

 This project is for educational purposes.
-It will help me better understand how computer **actually** works.
+Implementing different procedures using assembly language (nasm).

 ## File structure